Doctor working on UNICEF's TB campaign in Ceylon (now Sri Lanka), circa 1950

 Tuberculosis is a disease caused by the tuberculosis bacteria, Mycobacterium tuberculosis.

-Symptoms of active tuberculosis infection include cough lasting several weeks, coughing up sputum (mucus) or blood, fever, night sweats, fever, and pain in the chest.
+Symptoms of active tuberculosis infection include cough lasting several weeks, coughing up sputum (mucus) or blood, fever, night sweats, and pain in the chest.

 Some people may be infected with tuberculosis bacteria but have no symptoms.
 This is called latent tuberculosis.
 Latent tuberculosis may lead to active disease.
 Some people with latent tuberculosis may never become ill.